codesoap/pbf/README.md

 OSM extracts, such as the ones obtained from [download.geofabrik.de](https://download.geofabrik.de/).
-With modest hardware (e.g. an old ThinkPad T480) PBF files can be read at roughly 80MiB/s to 200MiB/s.
-When reading through an extract of the Czech Republic (828MiB), roughly 400MiB of RAM are used.
+With modest hardware (e.g. an old ThinkPad T480) PBF files can be read at roughly 80MiB/s to 300MiB/s.
+When reading through an extract of the Czech Republic (828MiB), roughly 320MiB of RAM are used (but this will depend on the amount of cores on your CPU).

 Performance can be improved, by changing the compression inside PBF files to zstd.
 This can be done with the [zstd-pbf